3rd European Responsible Housing Finance Summit

 Daniel Ryšávka

-Director | State Investment Promotion Fund (SFPI)
+Director | State Fund for Investment Promotion (SFPI)

-Daniel Ryšavka is Director of the Czech State Investment Promotion Fund (SFPI).
+Daniel Ryšavka is Director of the Czech State Fund for Investment Promotion (SFPI).
 He studied at Masaryk University in Brno and at the École nationale d'administration (ENA) in Strasbourg.
 He gained professional experience at the French Ministry of Defence and Erste Group Bank in Brussels, with a long-standing focus on public investment, sustainable regional development, and social and affordable housing.

 Before joining SFPI, he worked at the National Development Bank, where he contributed to the preparation of financial instruments and public investment programmes for affordable housing under the Ministry of Regional Development.